TheNewDevl/react-dashboard/README.md

 ### 2.4 Next steps

 - Tests with Vitest
-- Implement de missing pages
+- Implement the missing pages

 ## Author